-- 3. All staff have a role in preventing impairment of children's mental health/emotional wellbeing, including promoting positive mental health and identifying where students are struggling with their Mental Health.
-We regularly communicate messages to students regarding wellbeing and the promotion of positive mental health strategies through the curriculum, PSHCE and Form Time.
-Support on programmes, resources and guidance is available from the Health and Wellbeing Service (schoolwellbeing@leeds.gov.uk). - 4.
-Concerns regarding a student's mental health/emotional wellbeing should be reported to a member of the school the safeguarding team in keeping with the school's safeguarding reporting arrangement so that students can be offered appropriate support, this may include local or national online services where appropriate.
-In addition, the school are able to make referrals to a wide range of external services to secure additional appropriate support for students.
-A request for support can also be made to our therapeutic lead.
+- 9.3 All staff have a role in preventing impairment of children's mental health/emotional wellbeing, including promoting positive mental health and identifying where learners are struggling with their Mental Health.
+We regularly communicate messages to learners regarding wellbeing and the promotion of positive mental health strategies through the curriculum, PSHCE and Form Time.
+Support on programmes, resources and guidance is available from the Health and Wellbeing Service (schoolwellbeing@leeds.gov.uk). - 9.1 Concerns regarding a learner's mental health/emotional wellbeing should be reported to a member of the school the safeguarding team in keeping with the school's safeguarding reporting arrangements so that learners can be offered appropriate support, this may include local or national online services where appropriate.
+In addition, the school can make referrals to a wide range of external services to secure additional appropriate support for learners.
+A request for support can also be made to our inhouse Therapeutic Lead.

-10. Children at Risk of Specific Forms of Abuse
+10. Children at risk of specific forms of abuse

-This school follows the Leeds LSCP (www.leedsLSCP.org.uk) online locally agreed multiagency procedures, in circumstances where children are at risk of or specific forms of abuse as outlined in Part 1 and Annex of B KCSIE.
+10.1 This school follows the Leeds LSCP (www.leedsLSCP.org.uk) online locally agreed multi-agency procedures, in circumstances where children are at risk of or specific forms of abuse as outlined in Part 1 and Annex of B KCSIE.